brendarearden/docs/content/rancher/v2.x/en/istio/cluster-istio/_index.md

 Refer to the [setup guide]({{<baseurl>}}/rancher/v2.x/en/cluster-admin/tools/istio/setup) for instructions on how to set up Istio and use it in a project.

-# Disabling Istio
+# Remove Istio

-To remove Istio components from a cluster, namespace, or workload, refer to the section on [disabling Istio.]({{<baseurl>}}/rancher/v2.x/en/cluster-admin/tools/istio/disabling-istio)
+To remove Istio components from a cluster, namespace, or workload, refer to the section on [uninstalling Istio.]({{<baseurl>}}/rancher/v2.x/en/cluster-admin/tools/istio/disabling-istio)

 # Accessing Visualizations

-> By default, only cluster owners have access to Jaeger and Kiali.
-For instructions on how to allow project members to access them, refer to [Access to Visualizations.]({{<baseurl>}}/rancher/v2.x/en/cluster-admin/tools/istio/rbac/#access-to-visualizations)
+> By default, only cluster-admins have access Kiali.
+For instructions on how to allow admin, edit or views roles to access them, refer to [Access to Visualizations.]({{<baseurl>}}/rancher/v2.x/en/cluster-admin/tools/istio/rbac/#access-to-visualizations)

 After Istio is set up in a cluster, Grafana, Prometheus, Jaeger, and Kiali are available in the Rancher UI.